dylan-lang/testworks/documentation/source/usage.rst

 Suites
 ------

-Suites are an optional feature that may be used to organize your tests into a hierarchy or to provide a test "fixture" with setup and teardown/cleanup for a group of tests.
+Suites may be used to organize your tests into a hierarchy and are necessary if you want to provide shared setup / cleanup for a group of tests.
 Suites contain tests, benchmarks, and other suites.
 A suite is defined with the :macro:`suite-definer` macro.
 The format is:

 .. code-block:: dylan